Tanjungpura Kingdom

-Tanjungpura Kingdom or Tanjompura was an 8th century kingdom located along the southwestern coast of Borneo facing the Java Sea, a region that today corresponds to the Ketapang Regency of West Kalimantan province of Indonesia.
-The kingdom experienced several moves of the royal capital, first located in Negeri Baru, Ketapang Regency, then moved to Sukadana (currently the capital of North Kayong Regency), since Panembahan Sorgi (Giri Kesuma) embraced Islam.
+Tanjungpura Kingdom was an eighth century Malay kingdom located along the southwestern coast of Borneo facing the Java Sea, a region that today corresponds to the Ketapang Regency of West Kalimantan province of Indonesia.
+The kingdom experienced several moves of the royal capital, first located in Negeri Baru, Ketapang Regency, then moved to Sukadana, since Panembahan Sorgi (Giri Kesuma) embraced Islam.

-The Kingdom of Tanjungpura is proof that the civilisation of Tanah Kayong was quite advanced in the past.
 Tanjungpura was once a province of the Singasari Kingdom as Bakulapura.
 The name "bakula" comes from Sanskrit which means a tanjung plant (Mimusops elengi), so that after being elongated it became Tanjungpura.
 Some of the descendants of this kingdom are scattered in several regions due to marriage, etc. There are those who live in Mempawah, Pontianak and several other cities.
 There are some descendants of this kingdom who released their titles and did not use their royal titles.